surjos/temp/Tutorial.md

     * Do the same thing for the opposite side (x-axis pointing up) to get the x-minimum: bring into position, send `#oc` to reset measurement, find x-minimum value and write it down.
     * Do the same thing for the z-axis (down and up) and the y-axis (right and left).
         * If you think you messed up the measurement by shaking or moving the board too fast, you can always reset by sending `#oc`.
     * You should now have all the min/max values.
-Put them into `Razor_AHRS.pde`.
+Put them into `Razor_AHRS.ino`.
     * **NOTE**: You have to be really careful when doing this!
 Even slightly tapping the board with the finger messes up the measurement (try it!) and leads to wrong calibration.
 Use `#oc` very often and double check your min/max values)
 2. **Calibrating the magnetometer**:
     * This time you can shake the board as much as you want, but move it away from magnetic distortions introduced by computers and other electronic devices and metal objects.